 Admittedly, there weren’t many great welcome bonuses offered by travel credit cards last year.
 However, that seems to have changed recently as it appears credit card providers are anticipating an uptick in travel.

 For example, the TD Aeroplan Visa Infinite has a welcome bonus of 10,000 Aeroplan points after your first purchase.
-You get another 10,000 points and a Buddy Pass when you charge $1,000 to your card within 90 days of opening an account.
-That Buddy Pass can be used for a flight anywhere within North America, including Hawaii and Mexico.
+You get another 15,000 points when you charge $1,000 to your card within 90 days of opening an account.

 There’s also the American Express Cobalt Card that gives you up to 30,000 points in the first year.
 You’ll get 2,500 points each month for 12 months, as long as you spend at least $500.
-You can transfer the points you earn with the American Express Cobalt Card to Marriott Bonvoy at a 1:1.2 ratio.
-That means you can convert your welcome bonus into 36,000 Marriott Bonvoy points.
-That’s a decent amount that could get you a few free nights at some hotels.
+That's enough for $300 in statement credits redeemed towards purchases charged to your Card, or $225 in American Express® Prepaid Cards.
+Plus, you can earn a Welcome Bonus of 20,000 Membership Rewards points when you spend a total of $3,000 in purchases on your Card in your first 3 months of Cardmembership.
+You can transfer the points you earn with the American Express Cobalt Card to Marriott Bonvoy at a 1:1.2 ratio, or to select frequent flyer and loyalty programs at a 1:1 ratio.
+That That’s a decent amount that could get you a few free nights at some hotels or money off a flight.

 The Bottom Line